local-seo17 min read

 Your website can be flawless, but if your Google Business Profile (GBP) is half-complete, you'll struggle to hold top map pack spots.
 This comprehensive checklist covers everything from basic setup to advanced optimization strategies that help local service businesses earn visibility in Google Maps and local search results.

-Why Your Google Business Profile Matters in 2025
+Why Your Google Business Profile Matters

 When someone searches for a service in their area—'plumber near me' or 'HVAC repair Oshawa'—Google shows two types of results: the local map pack and organic website listings.
 Most searchers interact with the map pack first because it shows reviews, hours, phone numbers, and directions at a glance.